 Location of Liverpool’s Western Approaches Museum

-The map below shows the location of the Western Approaches Museum:
+The map below shows the location of the Western Approaches Museum in Liverpool:

 Planning a break in Liverpool and looking for accommodation?
-You can find hotels via Booking.com (£):
+You can accommodation in Liverpool via Booking.com (£):

 See the Western Approaches (1-3 Rumford Street, Liverpool; tel.
 0151 2272008) website for information about the museum’s opening times and prices.
 Tours of the Western Approaches HQ take about 90 minutes.
 Tickets remain valid for a return within six months.